Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 \end{enumerate} \end{enumerate}

-\begin{theorem} There exists an edge fully dynamic recognition algorithm for connected 3-leaf power graphs, maintaining the split tree, with complexity $O(1)$ per edge insertion or deletion. \end{theorem}
+\begin{theorem} There exists an edge-modification fully-dynamic recognition algorithm for connected 3-leaf power graphs, maintaining the split tree, with complexity $O(1)$ per edge-insertion or edge-deletion. \end{theorem}

-\begin{proof} We recall that, by Theorem \ref{th:3-leaf}, the split tree of a DH graph is the split tree of a 3-leaf graph if and only if the set of star nodes form a connected subtree and every centre of a star is adjacent to a clique or a leaf.
-Since a 3-leaf power graph is DH, the necessary conditions of Theorem \ref{th:edge_dynamic} remain necessary for 3-leaf power graphs, that is: $W(x,y)$ is in the list of words provided by Theorem \ref{th:edge_dynamic}.
+\begin{proof} Since a 3-leaf power graph is DH, the necessary conditions of Theorem \ref{th:edge_dynamic} remain necessary for 3-leaf power graphs, that is: $W(x,y)$ is in the list of words provided by Theorem \ref{th:edge_dynamic}.
+We recall that, by Theorem \ref{th:3-leaf}, the split tree of a DH graph is the split tree of a 3-leaf graph if and only if the set of star nodes form a connected subtree and every star is oriented towards a clique or a leaf.
 Hence, the word $W(x,y)$ cannot contain a letter $K$ between two letters corresponding to stars $S$, $S_x$, or $S_y$.
-It is straightforward to check that the only words satisfying these properties in the lists given in Theorem \ref{th:edge_dynamic} are those given in the actual theorem plus the associated words $(S_x)SS(S_y)$ and $(S_x)S_yS_x(S_y)$ (which are obtained from each other by respectively the insertion of $xy$ and the deletion of $xy$).
-These two words cannot be considered in the list for 3-leaf power graphs, since, in $(S_x)S_yS_x(S_y)$, two star nodes have their centre adjacent to a star, which would contradict Theorem \ref{th:3-leaf}.
-The transformations provided by the actual algorithm are simply particular cases of the ones provided in Corollary \ref{th:cor_edge_dynamic}.
+It is straightforward to check that the only words satisfying these properties in the lists given in Theorem \ref{th:edge_dynamic} are those given in the above table plus the associated words $(S_x)SS(S_y)$ and $(S_x)S_yS_x(S_y)$ (which are obtained from each other by respectively the insertion of $xy$ and the deletion of $xy$).
+These latter two words cannot be considered in the list for 3-leaf power graphs, since, in $(S_x)S_yS_x(S_y)$, two star nodes are oriented towards a star, which would contradict Theorem \ref{th:3-leaf}.
+The transformations provided by the actual algorithm are particular cases of the ones provided in Corollary \ref{th:cor_edge_dynamic}.

+So it remains to check that the supplementary conditions on the degrees are necessary and sufficient to have that the graph modified by these transformations is still a $3$-leaf power.